standardebooks/web/README.md

 Both are available as packages in several major distributions, including Arch, Debian, Fedora, Gentoo, Ubuntu, and NixOS among others.
 Note that [the official docs advise against installing from distribution repositories](https://www.vagrantup.com/intro/getting-started/install.html) due to potentially old versions or incorrect dependencies.

-If you want to download the official binaries because Vagrant is not available in your distro's repository, because the version in the repository is too old or broken, or because you do not use Linux, you can download Vagrant [here](https://www.vagrantup.com/downloads.html) and VirtualBox from [here.](https://www.virtualbox.org/wiki/Downloads)
+If you want to download the official binaries because Vagrant is not available in your distro’s repository, because the version in the repository is too old or broken, or because you do not use Linux, you can download Vagrant [here](https://www.vagrantup.com/downloads.html) and VirtualBox from [here.](https://www.virtualbox.org/wiki/Downloads)

 After you have installed both, you can start and manage a VM running a server like this: